 The fiscal 2012 budget included a requirement that, beginning in fiscal 2013, 10% of annual tobacco settlement payments received by the Commonwealth are to be transferred to the State Retiree Benefits Trust Fund, with the amount to be deposited to the State Retiree Benefits Trust Fund to increase by 10% increments annually thereafter until 100% of all payments are transferred to that Fund.
-See "COMMONWEALTH REVENUES AND EXPENDITURES - Federal and Other Non-Tax Revenues; Tobacco Settlement."
+The fiscal 2013 budget, as enacted by the Legislature, disregarded this provision and would have deposited all fiscal 2013 tobacco payments into the General Fund.
+The Governor vetoed this section of the fiscal 2013 budget because of its inconsistency with the fiscal 2012 budget requirement to deposit 10% of such payments in the State Retiree Benefits Trust Fund.
+See "Commonwealth Revenues and Expenditures - Federal and Other Non-Tax Revenues; Tobacco Settlement."